Mental health and wellbeing

 Overview of mental illness in young people

-- being excluded from school
+- those who have been excluded from school

 Improving children and young peoples’ mental health is an important local and national priority.
 It’s the focus of several local organisations and strategies, including: